iamsubhranil/Next/docs/exceptions.md

 Each catch block should begin with a `store_slot`, which will assign the thrown object to the caught slot.

-If a function wants to catch any exception that is thrown, it should emit the type in catch block, i.e.
+If a function wants to catch any exception that is thrown, it should omit the type in catch block, i.e.
 ```
 ...